Clari3D logo

 | a | table |

-and this a new a new paragraph that can be
+and this is a new paragraph that can be

 ?>